-Catarrh is the medical term for a buildup of mucus in the back of the nose, throat, or sinuses.
-Doctors sometimes refer to catarrh as postnasal drip.
+Catarrh, or postnasal drip, is the medical term for a buildup of mucus in the back of the nose, throat, or sinuses.

 Often, catarrh is the result of an intermittent or temporary illness, such as an allergy or cold.
 It typically goes away once the illness has passed.

 However, some people may experience chronic catarrh that persists for months or even years.
 It is not usually a cause for concern, but it can be a nuisance to live with.